MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-files-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

 If no files match, the task will still report success.
-If a matched file already exists in the target folder, the task will report failure unless `Overwrite` is set to true.
+If a matched file already exists in the target folder, the task will not report failure but mention that the file already exists and skip it.
+Use and set `Overwrite` to `true` to replace existing files.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->